-The mParticle platform leverages the concept of a user session, which is meant to represent a common pattern whereby a given user opens an app and interacts with it for a period of time, and then eventually moves on to another app or stops using their device.
-Different integrations use sessions for the similar purpose of grouping user interactions and deriving insights from these groupings.
-The mParticle platform translates the sessions it detects into each integrations equivalent.
+The mParticle platform tracks user sessions.
+Sessions track a common pattern, in which a given user opens an app and interacts with it for a period of time, then moves on to another app, or stops using their device.
+Various Output partners use sessions to group user interactions.
+All events tracked during a session will also share a Session ID.
+The mParticle platform translates the sessions it detects into a consumable format for each Output partner.

 By default the session timeout is 60 seconds, but can be customized.

 We’ve observed a common pattern where users launch an app, interact with it, and then forcibly terminate the app, rather than allowing it to remain in the background.
 The mParticle SDK handles this situation gracefully.

 When an app is terminated before a session had the chance to end itself, the SDK will end that session and start a new one the next time the app is launched.

 The SDK logs when an app is launched, sent to the background, resumed to the foreground, and/or terminated.
 Those state transitions are not only sent to the server, but also they help to identify user sessions.